 - Team: Are the SVFSI Program CSU/CCC and Research Co-PIs and other key personnel appropriately qualified to carry out their roles?
-Are the roles and responsibilities of the team members clearly defined? - Access to students: Do the CSU/CCC Institution(s) demonstrate access to the student population(s) of interest? - Institutions: Does the proposed program adequately leverage the unique strengths of the institutions involved to achieve the goals of the Smoke and Vape Free Scholars Initiative? - Institutional support: Is there evidence of adequate institutional support?
+Are the roles and responsibilities of the team members clearly defined?
+Does the team have any previous experience and documented impact around developing a pipeline program in the past?
+Have the Co-PIs produced an application that is appropriately formatted, on the correct templates, and free from errors? - Access to students: Do the CSU/CCC Institution(s) demonstrate access to the student population(s) of interest? - Institutions: Does the proposed program adequately leverage the unique strengths of the institutions involved to achieve the goals of the Smoke- and Vape-Free Scholars Initiative? - Institutional support: Is there evidence of adequate institutional support?